Department: School of Arts and Sciences

 Summary of Position and Key Responsibilities

-Counselling Services directly support the mission of the University of Central Asia by engaging in activities that facilitate the student learning experience, increase student engagement and success.
-The Counsellor will be committed to accessible, professionally delivered services that are responsive to the needs of all students.
-The Counsellor will also assist with residence life, recreation programs, student orientations and other student activities; liaise and work with staff and administration on behalf of students through committees and on an individual basis; deliver student support courses such as job search training, school life balance, peer mentorship and related activities.
+Counselling Services directly support the mission of the University of Central Asia by engaging in activities that facilitate the student learning experience and increase student engagement and success.
+The Counsellor will also assist with residence life, student orientations and other activities that enhance well-being; deliver student support courses such as life skills, career exploration, school life balance and related activities.
 The Counsellor will oversee a series of programme interventions with an emphasis on prevention and catching issues early on that address the needs and pre-existing issues faced at a remote university campus in Central Asia.
-UCA is an entrepreneurial institution and the Counsellor will need to be the kind of individual who can develop and deliver innovative programmes and support structures for students.
-A critical role of the Counsellor will be to steer the development and implementation of a new counselling department and services at UCA.
-He or she will need to balance experience and first-hand knowledge of best practices with an entrepreneurial sensibility.
+The counsellor will need to be the kind of individual who can develop and deliver innovative programmes and support structures that are responsive to the needs of Central Asian students, faculty and their families.

 Additional Responsibilities Include: